embeddedgo/pico/readme.md

-## Support for Raspberry PI microcontrollers
+## Support for the Raspberry PI microcontrollers

 Embedded Go supports the RP2350 family, aka Pico 2 (there is no support for RP2040).

-Your program will run on both ARM cores (the RISCV mode is not supported).
+Go programs use both ARM cores.
+The RISCV mode is currently not supported.

 ### Prerequisites